jeffreyguenther/shiro/README.md

 * Give feedback on both the implementation and the language syntax
 * Help create a REPL for a better commandline experience
-* Help write multi-functions for the standard library This is one of the biggest and most important parts of the project after the basic language design is complete.
+* Help write functions for the standard library
+  This is one of the biggest and most important parts of the project after the basic language design is complete.
 We need a good library of multi-functions to make the language helpful to people in a variety of domains.

 Acknowledgements